aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbook/_index.md

 ```

-Gets and sets the current file name.
+the current file name.
 If the file is opened by stream and there are some external formula references, please set the file name.

 **Returns:**
 java.lang.String